IlanCosman/tide/CONTRIBUTING.md

 - `printf` > `echo`
 - Long forms of flags > short forms
   - Exceptions: `set`, `set_color`, `function foo -a`, "common knowledge" options for commands like `rm -r`
+  - Note that MacOS utils often do not support long flags, in which case one should use the short option
 - Piping > command substitution (only when convenient, i.e no extra commands)

 ### Naming Conventions